indiepopart/okta-blog/_source/_posts/2020-09-04-spring-session.md

 ```
 We are not going to dive deep into how to configure HAProxy, but notice in the `backend servers` section, we are using the following options:

-- `balance roundrobin` sets roundrobin as the loadbalancing strategy
+- `balance roundrobin` sets round-robin as the load balancing strategy
-- `cookie SERVERUSED` adds a cookie SERVERUSED to the response, indicating the server responding the request.
+- `cookie SERVERUSED` adds a cookie SERVERUSED to the response, indicating the server responding to the request.
 The client requests will stick to that server.
-- `option redispatch` makes the request to be redispatched to a different server, if the current server fails
+- `option redispatch` makes the request to be re-dispatched to a different server, if the current server fails

 Edit the `pom.xml` to add the [Jib Maven Plugin](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin) to containerize the `webapp`.